Volunteer with Children in Mexico

 You are not required to have previous experience working with children, provided that you are passionate and committed to the job and the people you are trying to help.
 A working knowledge of Spanish is beneficial, but not essential if you are prepared to learn.
 Whether you are on a gap year, a career break, or volunteering for a summer abroad, you will have a role to play and your contribution will be valued.

-Projects Abroad has a variety of care placements in Guadalajara, Mexico's second largest city, and Ciudad Guzman, a smaller town in the volcanic region a couple of hours south.
-Volunteering in Mexico could see you working in an orphanage, kindergarten, or center for children with mental and physical disabilities.
-Our partner organizations include the Red Cross, who operate care centers in the region.
+Projects Abroad has a variety of care placements in Guadalajara, Mexico's second largest city.
+Volunteering in Mexico could see you working in a kindergarten, childcare center, or center for children with mental and physical disabilities.
+We work with partner organizations who operate care centers in the region.

-As a Care volunteer at an orphanage it is important you have a lot of energy.
+As a Care volunteer at a care center it is important you have a lot of energy.
 You will get involved in a variety of activities, from helping the children with brushing their teeth to learning the words of the latest pop song.
 Any encouragement you can offer goes a long way toward building a child's self-esteem and confidence.
 However exhausted you feel at the end of the day, you will always feel that it has been well worth the effort.